 Collegiate High School students click here for course registration information.

-Summer Dual Enrollment textbook return and Fall pick-up dates have been set.
+Fall Dual Enrollment textbook pick-up dates have been set.
 Below are guidelines that must be followed when returning and picking up books.

 Dual Enrollment grades are reported in the PHSC platform WISE.
 Due to FERPA guidelines, parents of college students, including dual enrollment, do not have access to this platform unless the student shares this information.
 Grades for dual enrollment courses taken on the high school campus are also kept in the WISE platform and not in myStudent.
 Please talk with your student to gain access to grades.